astroumd/lmtoy/INSTALL.md

         tar zxf RSR_bench.tar.gz
         rm RSR_bench.tar.gz

-        scp cln:/home/teuben/LMT/IRC_data.tar.gz  .
+        scp cln:/home/teuben/LMT/IRC_bench.tar.gz  .
-        tar zxf IRC_data.tar.gz
+        tar zxf IRC_bench.tar.gz
-        rm IRC_data.tar.gz
+        rm IRC_bench.tar.gz

    At Umass the machine **cln** has to be used.
    At UMD the machine **lma** has to be used.

-   The IRC data is "big" (600MB), if you don't want to use the SLR software, skip it.
+   The IRC bench is "big" (600MB), if you don't want to use the SLR software, skip it.
 The RSR bench is small, 33 MB.
-Their OBSNUM's are 79448 and 33551 resp.
+Their OBSNUM's are 79448 and 33551 resp. plus the required **data_lmt/rsr** calibration data (also small).

+   Note that the 2018 IRC_bench data are compressed from the old double precision raw data, the uncompressed size will be 1600 MB.
+All data in 2020 and before are double precision, but we expect data in 2021 and beyond to be in single precision, where the compression factor won't be as large.

 2) Install LMTOY (e.g. do this within the previously created ~/LMT)